-Indonesia Cenderawasih Bay Guide
+Why visit Cenderawasih Bay

 Arguably, the best time to experience the Cenderawasih Bay region is anytime from May to October.
 The closest description of weather and sea conditions would be ‘heaven on Earth.’
 If you worry that you’re going to miss a whale shark season, the great news is that the waters around the region are the natural habitat of these massive creatures.
 Generally, the heavy rainfalls may occur during July/August and November/December, and these months are known for unstable weather accompanied by strong winds and currents.

 Whale sharks are migratory animals, and there are several places in the world where they congregate (Galapagos, Philippines, Belize).
 Yet, at each of these places, the sharks are transient.
 But not in Cenderawasih Bay!
 Whale sharks are present in Cenderawasih Bay throughout the year, a real phenomenon of a natural wonder of Indonesia.
 Sometimes up to ten whale sharks will simultaneously gather to feed below fishing platforms, providing the ultimate experience of observing and photographing the majestic creature.
 Whale sharks are known to grow to 18 meters in length or more, but unbelievably these animals are docile and feed on plankton, clouds of eggs roe, and small fishes.

-Take a plane from Jakarta to a busy Manokwari town on mainland or fly directly to Biak Island.
+Take a plane from Jakarta to a busy Manokwari town on the mainland or fly directly to Biak Island.
 From either location, you can board another short flight to Nabire, if you wish to be closer to the whale sharks of Kwatisore Bay.
 However, the best way to explore Cenderawasih Bay is on a sailing holiday with Islander.
 Chat with us to learn more.

 How to get to Cenderawasih Bay from Singapore